senlin/so-mobile-map-widget/readme.txt

 Please note that the zoom, width and height parameters take a <strong>numerical</strong> value only.

-= After adding the widget, why does it show some place in China? =
+= After adding the widget, why does it show some place in the middle of the North Atlantic Ocean? =

-Since 2013.12.25 I have added some default values to the widget.
-During the 15 years I lived in Beijing, China, I always loved hiking the wild Great Wall.
-I thought it a fun idea to add one of my favourite spots as a default setting.
+The widget takes default settings, so what better location to choose than the very spot we operate from?
 Just replace the default setting with the address (or the coordinates) of the location you wish to add.
 The same goes for the other default values of the widget.

 = Do I need a Google Static Maps API-key? =